 - Various injuries such as sprains, strains, broken bones

 - Shortness of breath

 In short-term disasters, prepare for water-related illnesses.
 This will be very common given the close proximity to contaminated water sources.
 In The Prepper’s Blueprint, it states, “The relationship between communicable diseases and disasters exist and merits special attention.
 When there is a short-term emergency, there is an increased number of hospital visits and admissions from common diarrhea-related diseases, acute respiratory infections, dermatitis, and other causes.
-These type of medical issues are due to those coming in direct contact with flood waters contaminated by oil, gasoline, or raw sewage.
+These types of medical issues are due to those coming in direct contact with floodwaters contaminated by oil, gasoline, or raw sewage.
 These contamination factors will cause irritation to skin and a host of other medical conditions.”

 In longer-term disasters, burns, cuts, rashes and secondary infections will also be very common medical emergencies to prepare for.
 Folks, these are the disasters you will likely face and it is imperative that you prepare for this with proper medical supplies and knowledge.

 I realize that there are a lot of medical conditions to think about.
 The best approach is to look at the basics and prepare for those.
 Many medical items can be used for multiple disasters, so take comfort in this and prepare accordingly.

 Build the Ultimate 1 Year Medical Supply with These First Aid Basics